mmedhat007/chatmimic-connect/project_documentation/google_sheets_integration.md

 - Define custom column mappings to collect specific data from WhatsApp messages
 - Automatically populate Google Sheets with data extracted from incoming WhatsApp messages
 - Customize which data points are extracted using AI-based data extraction
+- Control when contacts are added to sheets (first message, showing interest, or manually)
+- Automatically update contact information as new details are discovered

 ## Authentication Flow